-Logan: Backend development and old/outdated HTML website skills, primarily experienced in Java and C, former experience that I need to relearn in C++, HTML, Spring Boot, MySQL, and JavaScript.
+Logan: Backend development, primarily experienced in Java, former experience that I need to relearn in C++, and MySQL.
 Soft skills: Extremely good descriptive/communication skills and critical thinking.
 I've led teams before but I am not qualified to do so for this project, I know my place and will support the best I can.
-I don't have any professional work experience from any internship or co-op
+I don't have any professional work experience from any internship or co-op.